Frequently Asked Submission Questions

 What if I have problems submitting online?

-If you encounter problems while submitting your abstract through our online submission form, you may ask for help by emailing us.
+If you encounter problems while submitting your abstract through our online submission form, you may contact us for help.

 My computer froze while I was submitting my abstract and I’m not sure if my submission went through or not.